 If you move to another covered position, you will come under the plan provisions of the new position for retirement and other benefits.
-If you leave your hazardous duty position, take a refund and then return to a non-hazardous duty position in the future, you will be covered under the Hybrid Retirement Plan.
 For more information, refer to the current member handbooks available at www.varetire.org or contact your human resource office.